Who is it suitable for?

 What other support will there be?

-You should take the time to watch our Ridesmart videos.
+All of the supporting documents You should take the time to watch our Ridesmart videos.
 These cover a range of topics including riding techniques, group skills, etiquette and kit.

 You can also e-mail us at email@example.com with any queries you may have regarding the plan and your training.